 Tearoom, Gift Shop and WCs

 The Tearoom, Gift Shop and WCs are all accessible in the Castle Yard and we have cubicles in the garden WCs with wheelchair access.
-The Castle Yard does have some difficult historic cobblestones to contend with, however a matting pathway around the edge of the Yard provides a smoother route to these facilities located within it.
+The Castle Yard does have some difficult historic cobblestones to contend with, however we have re-laid the cobblestones around the edge of the Yard to provide a smooth route for wheelchairs and walking frames to access the facilities located within the Yard.

 A Gardens only ticket is available, or we have a combined ticket for both Castle and Gardens.
 Wheelchair ‘helpers’ are admitted free of charge when assisting the user; i.e., a 2 for 1 admission.

 Please contact us for any further advice or if special arrangements are required and we will be glad to see what we can do for you.